NaverCloudPlatform/terraform-provider-ncloud/docs/resources/postgresql.md

 * `client_cidr` - (Required) Access Control (CIDR) of the client you want to connect to EX) Allow all access: 0.0.0.0/0, Allow specific IP access: 192.168.1.1/32, Allow IP band access: 192.168.1.0/24
 * `image_product_code` - (Optional) Image product code to determine the PostgreSQL instance server image specification to create.
 If not entered, the instance is created for default value.
 It can be obtained through [`ncloud_postgresql_image_products` data source](../data-sources/postgresql_image_products.md)
 * `product_code` - (Optional) Product code to determine the PostgreSQL instance server image specification to create.
 It can be obtained through [`ncloud_postgresql_products` data source](../data-sources/postgresql_products.md).
 Default: Minimum specifications(1 memory, 2 cpu)
+* `engine_version_code` - (Optional) Postgresql engine version code.
+If not entered, generate with the default version currently available.
 * `data_storage_type_code` - (Optional) Data storage type.
 You can select `SSD|HDD`.
 Default: SSD
 * `is_ha` - (Optional) High-availability (true/false).
 If high availability is selected, 2 servers including a Secondary server are generated, and additional fees are incurred.
 If the high availability status `is_ha` is false, `is_multi_zone` and `secondary_subnet_no` parameters are not used.
 Default: true.
 * `is_multi_zone` - (Optional) Multi-zone (true/false).
 If the high availability status `is_ha` is true, multi-zone can be selected.
 If multi-zone is selected, Primary server and Secondary server are generated in mutually different zones, providing higher availability.
 Default: false